Learn about natural drainage systems and how they are included in flood projections.

 Unmanaged flooding can lead to a natural disaster event resulting in financial, social, and structural ruin.
 There are many different ways communities have adapted to flooding, however, there is not one central repository that holds the information on the types of adaptation structures, their costs, or benefits.
 In our efforts to create as accurate a flood model as possible, we decided to create the nation’s first flood adaptation database.
 Stormwater management plans often contain multiple of the 40 different types of flood risk reduction projects, known as adaptation, that this model considers when calculating and validating flood projections.

 Use Risk Factor™ to find the only property-specific flood risk assessments that consider flood mitigation structures.

-To restore and preserve natural drainage systems involves the promotion of vegetated and other “soft” ground covers over impervious surfaces in developed areas.
+Restoring and preserving natural drainage systems involves the promotion of vegetated and other “soft” ground covers over impervious surfaces in developed areas.
 These types of ground treatments provide drainage that more closely resembles the natural landscape prior to development.
 This is also an underlying principle of green infrastructure, which refers to man-made stormwater management infrastructure that relies on natural components such as plants, well-drained soils, and other “soft” materials to soak up runoff, thereby reducing flooding and improving surface water quality.